aimms/how-to/Articles/362/362-planning-support.rst

 The element parameter ``webui::TimeZoneChangeHook``
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The uponchange procedure for this element parameter can be overriden by ``webui::TimeZoneChangeHook``.
+The uponchange procedure for this element parameter can be modified via ``webui::TimeZoneChangeHook``.
-In the example, the procedure ``pr_uponChangeDisplayTimeZone`` is used, which just updates the string parameter ``sp_datetimeFormat`` (see below) after a change of timezone to the local date time formatting.
+In the example, the procedure ``pr_uponChangeDisplayTimeZone`` is used, which just updates the string parameter ``sp_datetimeFormat`` (see below) after a change of timezone to the local date-time formatting.

 The element parameter ``webui::ApplicationConvention``
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 The dates are formatted using the ``webui::ApplicationConvention``.
 In the running example, this parameter is initialized to ``'cnv_WebUI'``.
 This convention uses a string parameter to avoid having to define a separate convention for every timezone relevant to the application.

 .. code-block:: aimms
     :linenos: